nickbaldwin-monster/adinfo/readme.md

 - link to accounts in next admin?
 - link to accounts in webadmin?
 - get request info from new views

+Sonali todo:
+- review order of panels
+- text and link to release notes
+- other info to include - copy current plugin? ask team what is useful?
+- review icons for panels

+open q's
+- dates
+- occupation type / remote

 order of fields (* = default setting):